symfony/symfony-docs/book/forms.rst

 To disable CSRF protection, set the ``csrf_protection`` option to false.
 Customizations can also be made globally in your project.
-For more information, see the :ref:`form configuration reference <reference-framework-form>` section.
+For more information, see the :ref:`form configuration reference<reference-config-framework-form>` section.

 .. note::